Frequently Asked Questions

 How many Scholarships are awarded and who will I compete against?

 Scholarship awards will be one-year, $1,000 scholarships.
-The Golden West Scholarship Program will offer a total of 44 awards.
+The Golden West Scholarship Program will offer 40-plus awards.
 Each of the participating high schools will be eligible to receive one award.
 Eligible applicants will compete against other eligible applicants from their high school.
 The Company makes one at-large scholarship available to home-schooled students or those students not attending one of the high schools covered by the scholarship program.

 Who will select the scholarship award winners?

 The selection committee shall consist of the high school's principal and/or superintendent, who are not connected with the Golden West Scholarship Program.
 The selection committee will be responsible for the confidential review of each applicant's file.
 They alone will determine the scholarship award winners.
 At-large applications will be judged by a committee made up of Golden West employees.

 How will applications be judged?